Focusing on the Candidate Experience in Remote Interviews

 In a full or partially remote work environment, prioritizing the candidate experience through remote interviews can pose unique challenges.
 How can your organization showcase its culture?
 Can applicants and managers really ‘connect’ over video?
 What about the technology?
 But the payoffs – increased acceptance rates and reduced time to hire – are hard to ignore.

-At least a third of American jobs expected to remain remote through 2021.
-Smart companies understand the importance of tailoring their recruitment processes to appeal to top talent in any part of the world.
+Smart companies understand the importance of tailoring their remote recruitment processes to appeal to top talent in any part of the world.

 Candidates’ Remote Interviewing Experience Matters

 Candidates who receive offers are 38% more likely to accept if they feel satisfied by the hiring process.
 And a whopping 62% of those who don’t accept will still recommend the organization based on a positive candidate experience.
 Even better, 80% of applicants who don’t receive an offer will apply again for a different position based on a favorable impression of the hiring process.

 Candidates who report a negative experience, however, are unlikely to re-apply or recommend the organization.
 One study even found that a poor recruitment process led applicants to take their business elsewhere, negatively impacting sales.